mighty-gerbils/gerbil-poo/doc/prototypes.md

 Sheeple (2008), CLON, Common-Lisp-Prototype-Object-System (2015),
 and probably others.

-And there are plenty of other "blub" languages with prototypes, too, notably:
+And there are plenty of other “blub” languages with prototypes, too, notably:
 BETA (1983) (you can squint and see its patterns as prototypes), Cecil (1992),
 Obliq (1993),